dcdpr/did-btc1/chapters/File-Sharing.md

 Sidecar is a mechanism by which a file is provided alongside the **did:btc1** identifier being resolved.
-This is analogous to a sidecar on a motorcycle bringing along a second passenger: the DID controller provides the DID Document history (in the form of JSON Patch transformations) alongside the DID to the relying party so that the resolver can construct the DID Document.
+This is analogous to a sidecar on a motorcycle bringing along a second passenger: the DID controller provides the DID document history (in the form of JSON Patch transformations) alongside the DID to the relying party so that the resolver can construct the DID document.

 In short, when a resolver is presented with a **did:btc1** identifier, it is also presented with files matching the SHA256 hashes it encounters during the